 Additionally, fill in your social security number for that purpose.

 It’s important to note that not all states require that you register a sole proprietorship.
-For example, California residents are not required to register their business as sole proprietors if they are operating under their own name.
+For example, California residents are not required to register their businesses as sole proprietors if they are operating under their own name.

 For example, in Texas, you would go to your county clerk’s office and register a DBA (Doing Business As) to establish any brand name for your company.
 This allows you as an individual sole proprietor to operate as a brand name.